 A Moment For Mission

-As District 7 embraces a new mission, vision and values statement, Superintendent Dr. Russell Booker will look for opportunities to pause, from time to time, to celebrate a “Moment for Mission.”
-It might be a story that unfolds in the classroom, an award that demonstrates our commitment “to inspire and equip our students for meaningful lives of leadership and service as world citizens”, or a timely example of living out the values we espouse.
-In any event we hope you’ll pass along these anecdotal moments when you see our mission in action!
+As District Seven embraces our mission, vision and values statement, we look for opportunities to pause and celebrate a “Moment for Mission.”
+It might be a story that unfolds in the classroom, an award that demonstrates our commitment “to inspire and equip our students for meaningful lives of leadership and service as world citizens,” or a timely example of living out the values we espouse.
+In any event, we hope you’ll share these anecdotal moments when you see our mission in action!

 While there’s no doubt education is a profession that gives us ample opportunity to impact the lives of others, there’s absolutely nothing more heartening than the unsolicited affirmation of a parent, a colleague and especially a student.
 We hope you will take a moment to read these “Moments for Mission”.
 And remember, those small acts of kindness you often don’t even notice can really make a difference which can last a lifetime.

-If you have a story to share please email Sally Hammond or Erika Shoolbred
+If you have a story to share please email Erika Shoolbred

 Moments For Mission From the Community